Skip to main content

 What to Pack

-SPF 50+ sunscreen - UV index reaches 8 and reflection off Lake Michigan intensifies exposure during outdoor activities
+SPF 50-plus sunscreen despite the moderate temperatures - UV index hits 8 and the reflection off Lake Michigan intensifies exposure

 Insider Knowledge